-Since $F$ lies on the boundary of $F_\lambda$ whereas it is not the intersection of $F_\lambda$ with another face $F_\mu$, the only possibility is that $F$ is contained in a limit of $F_{\mu_i}$ for chain-recurrent geodesic laminations $\mu_i$ not contained in $\lambda$ in such a way that the interior of $F_\lambda$ is disjoint from the limit.
-Let $\mu_\infty$ be the Hausdorff limit of $\mu_i$ after passing to a subsequence, which is also chain-recurrent since it is a Hausdorff limit of chain-recurrent geodesic laminations.
-Then as was shown in the proof of \cref{BN}, $\mu_\infty$ is infinitesimally most stretched by $v$.
-By \cref{unique stretch}, $\mu_\infty$ can intersect none of $\lambda_1, \dots, \lambda_p$ transversely, and hence $\mu_\infty$ is contained in $\lambda$.
+Since $F$ lies on the boundary of $F_\lambda$ whereas it is not the intersection of $F_\lambda$ with another face $F_\mu$, the only possibility is that $F$ is contained in a limit of $F_{\mu_i}$ for some chain-recurrent geodesic laminations $\mu_i$ not contained in $\lambda$ in such a way that the interior of $F_\lambda$ is disjoint from the limit.
+Let $\mu_\infty$ be the Hausdorff limit of the $\mu_i$, up to passing to a subsequence.
+The limit is also chain-recurrent since it is a Hausdorff limit of chain-recurrent geodesic laminations.
+Then, as was shown in the proof of \cref{closed}, $\mu_\infty$ is infinitesimally most stretched by $v$.
+By \cref{unique stretch}, $\mu_\infty$ can intersect none of $\lambda_1, \dots, \lambda_p$ transversely, hence $\mu_\infty$ is contained in $\lambda$.